dmbarbour/awelon/AboutABC.md

 Sums may also be copied or dropped (with `^` and `%`) assuming that both elements may be copied and dropped.

-Sums are constructed by observing a condition, e.g. by comparing texts or observing a type.
-ABC enables a few simple observations and comparisons.
-By convention, ABC returns `(true + false)` for conditions.
+Sums are constructed either by `V` or by a small set of simple observations and comparisons.
+By convention, ABC returns `(false + true)` for conditions and comparisons.

-        P :: (Observable x) => x * e -> ((a*b)+x) * e -- x is pair?
+        P :: (Observable x) => x * e -> (x+(a*b)) * e -- x is pair?
-        N :: (Observable x) => x * e -> (N(a)+x) * e -- x is number?
+        N :: (Observable x) => x * e -> (x+N(a)) * e -- x is number?
-        H :: (Observable x) => x * e -> (N(a)+x) * e -- x is a natural number?
-        B :: (Observable x) => x * e -> ([a->b]+x) * e -- x is block?
+        B :: (Observable x) => x * e -> (x+[a->b]) * e -- x is block?
-        S :: (Observable x) => x * e -> ((a+b)+x) * e -- x is sum?
+        S :: (Observable x) => x * e -> (x+(a+b)) * e -- x is sum?
         < :: (Comparable x y) => x * (y * e) -> ((y*x)+(x*y)) * e -- x < y ?
-        = :: (Comparable x y) => x * (y * e) -> ((x*1)+(x*y)) * e -- x = y ?

 Most types - pairs, sums, blocks, numbers - are observable.
-The primary exception is unit, type `1`, which serves as a barrier against this kind of introspection.
-Most properties of blocks - e.g. substructural properties, which types of arguments they accept - are not observable (without introspective capabilities).
-Operator `H` is provided as a convenient shorthand.
+The primary exception is unit, type `1`, which serves as a typeful barrier against this kind of introspection.
+Deeper properties of blocks - e.g. substructural type, domain, range, authority - are not observable.

-ABC's comparison operators are pseudo-recursive - they can directly compare texts, lists of words, etc.. in the normal lexicographic fashion.
-Numbers compare in the obvious, traditional way.

-are limited to numbers and products of comparables, as follows:
+ABC's comparison model is very general, enabling comparisons across structure:

-* numbers compare in the obvious, traditional way
+* numbers compare normally
-* a pair is greater than any number
+* sums are less than numbers
+* numbers are less than products
-* pairs compare on the first element, then the second
+* products compare first before second

-Eff

-It isn't necessarily a type error to compare

-ABC allows pairs and numbers to be compared:

-* a pair is greater than a number
-* pairs compare

-*

-ABC uses a global and rather ad-hoc model for comparison:

-* a pair is greater than any number

-Determining that a block is a block is about the limit of primitive introspection on blocks.
-(Unless the environment provides special capabilities, there is no way to introspect a block for substructural properties or input/output type.)

-Note that asking whether a block is a block is about the limit for introspection.
-Developers cannot directly observe substructural properties or the type a block might accept or return.

-(Though, there may be special capabilities that offer some greater power for introspection.)

- This introspection is very coarse grained, e.g. there is no ability to poke at a block and get type information.

-Comparison is slightly more restricted:

-Substructural types are not observable.

-Note that introspection is limited to generic classes, there is no way to inspect whether a block has substructural properties.

-Typeable: pairs, sums, blocks, numbers.

-Comparable: pairs, sums, numbers.
-* A sum is less than any number.
+* sums treat active left as less than active right
-* A pair is greater than any number.
-* Two numbers compare in the obvious way.
-*

-Pairs, sums, blocks, and numbers are typeable.
-Only numbers and pairs are comparable.
-Attempting to introspect or compare the unit type `1` is simply a type error.

-, treating a condition as a single value from then on.
-In implementation,

-, it means that all further operations are distributed to both options.

-In implementation, merge may  be delayed to a more convenient location - by simply applying further operations to both conditions.

-*NOTE:* Sums may be copied by `^` or dropped by `%` so long as both element types may be copied or dropped.
-(We cannot drop a sum type if one element contains a relevant block.)
+* unit is comparable only with unit (and equal)

+The separation of units is interesting.
+It enables developers to express and enforce rigid structure, such that unit values must statically align in the type system.
+This could be useful for vectors, matrices.
+However, structure is otherwise flexible and may be dynamic: texts and lists may have dynamic size, and will compare lexicographically.

-### Static Choice
+### Static Conditions

- ABC also has a notion of 'static' merge, for cases where the choice should be known statically:

-        K :: (a

- don't need to be exact, but they must be compatible for all future operations.
-F

-Here `D` is distribute, `F` is factor, and `M` is merge.
-To copy or drop a sum uses the prior `^` and `%` operators like normal, and requires that all elements be copyable.
-In addition, there are two special operations:

-        K :: (a + b) * e -> a * e OR (a + b) * e -> b * e
+        K :: (a + b) * e -> a * e

-The operation `X` exists for completeness: it's a safe operation that cannot be modeled by

- to ensure that copy of a sum can be modeled explicitly as a copy of each element. voa`[^]?

- sufficient to enable copy of a sum based on copy of the underlying elements.

-Here `F` (factor) and `M` (merge) enable extracting parts of a sum with common type `a`.
-The types don't need to be exactly the same, they just need to be compatible for all future operations.

-Note: sums may be copied or dropped if their elements can be copied or dropped.

-        M :: ((a*b) + (a'*c)) * e -> a * ((b+c) * e)
+          or (a + b) * e -> b * e

-        M :: ((a*b)+(a*c)
-        D :: (a+b)*(c*e) -> ((a*c)+(b*c))*e
-        M :: ((a*c)+(b*c))*e -> (a+b)*(c*e)

-To construct sums, developers can compare or introspect values.

-TODO: distribution, conjoin, disjoin, perhaps static vs. dynamic.
-TODO: conditional (e.g. less, equal) operations that produce sum in first place.

-There is no comparison for unit.
-(Unit does not have comparison properties.)
-Might still want static conditions vs. dynamic ones.
-(Static has advantages for distrib, etc.)
+          (requires: choice be known statically)

 ### Unit and Void